 The supply of 19th-century paintings is limited, much like that of the Old Masters.
 Their value continues to rise steadily, while acquisitions by museums further reduce the number of works available on the market.

 Portrait of an elegant hunter.
-This incredibly realistic and intricately executed painting features a confident middle-aged man, shown from the right half-profile.
-He is dressed in a light gray hunting outfit, hat and black gloves, and holds the barrel of a double-barrelled shotgun in his left hand.
-Signed in the lower right corner: St Debicki
+The painting depicts a middle-aged man, shown from the right semi-profile.
+He is dressed in a light gray hunting outfit, hat and black gloves; in his left hand he holds the barrel of a double-barrelled shotgun.
+Signed in lower right corner: St. Debicki.
+Done in watercolor technique on paper.
+Subdued colors - dominated by grays, beiges, greens and blues.